Pari/GP Reference Documentation HOME Contents - Global index - GP keyboard shortcuts

 The library syntax is GEN gppadicprec(GEN x, GEN p).
 Also available is the function long padicprec(GEN x, GEN p), which returns LONG_MAX if x = 0 and the p-adic precision as a long integer.

-The function behaves differently according to whether n is present and positive or not.
-If n is missing, the function returns the precision in decimal digits of the PARI object x.
-If x is an exact object, the function returns +oo.
+The function behaves differently according to whether n is present or not.
+If n is missing, the function returns the floating point precision in decimal digits of the PARI object x.
+If x has no floating point component, the function returns +oo.

 ? precision(exp(1e-100))